 Breast and Cervical Cancer Screenings

 The Bourbon County Health Department encourages women to be screened regularly for breast and cervical cancer.
-This service is provided on Wednesdays at BCHD.
+This service is provided on Thursday at BCHD.

 What if I can’t afford to be screened?